top of page

 Drawings

-I did set some parameters.
-I would meditate on a person, event or emotion and draw them in one sitting, without reflecting on composition and color, automatically.
-I did not allow myself any straight lines, as there are very few in nature.
-Circles symbolize motion, and as someone who has lived all over the world and loves to move and explore, the idea of stillness in motion - always having a place of calm and peace at your center you can go back to - is key to my wellbeing and something I wanted to imbue into the drawings.
+I’m often inspired to make “portraits” of my friends, or drawings of places or feelings.
+I typically meditate on the person, event or emotion and draw them in one sitting, without reflecting on composition or color, intuitively.
+I do not allow myself any straight lines, as there are very few in nature.
+Circles symbolize motion, and as someone who loves to move and explore, the idea of stillness in motion - always having a place of calm and peace at your center you can go back to - is something I try to imbue into the drawings.
+If you'd like your portrait done, please...

 Mathilde Bittner

-Los Feliz, CA
+Los Feliz, CA / Paris, FR

 mathildebittner@gmail.com